Class B Noxious Weed

 As its name indicates, Brazilian elodea is from South America and was originally introduced to North America for aquarium use.
 Up until 1996 it was commonly sold in Washington pet stores and plant nurseries.

 Method of spread

 Brazilian elodea reproduces by the spread of plant fragments.
 Branches sprout from "double nodes" located at intervals along the stems.
 The plant is probably spread most often when aquariums are dumped in our lakes or when boaters carry it from an infested lake into an uninfested waterbody.

 Brazilian elodea grows very well in Washington lakes once introduced and soon forms dense mats that choke out our native aquatic plants.
 These mats are unsightly, interfere with swimming, boating and fishing, and provide poor habitat for fish.

 Methods of control

-- mature leaves are usually arranged in whorls of four and are about three cm long
+- leaves arranged in whorls of four

 Back to aquatic weed identification